yuekaizhang/dynamo/docs/components/router/README.md

 The router maintains block information through two complementary systems:

-- **Active Decoding Blocks**: Tracked locally by the router based on the request lifecycle:
+- **Active Decoding Blocks**: Tracked locally by the router throughout the request lifecycle:
-  - Incremented when a new request is added
+  - Incremented when adding a new request
-  - Updated as new tokens are generated
+  - Updated during token generation
-  - Decremented when a request completes
+  - Decremented upon request completion

-- **Cached Blocks**: Maintained globally by the KvIndexer, which builds a prefix tree from KV events reported by workers.
+- **Cached Blocks**: Maintained globally by the KvIndexer using a prefix tree built from worker-reported KV events.
 This provides accurate overlap information for routing decisions.

 ## Cost Function